NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # A Swift Tour

-On This Page

-  1. Simple Values

-  2. Control Flow

-  3. Functions and Closures

-  4. Objects and Classes

-  5. Enumerations and Structures

-  6. Protocols and Extensions

-  7. Generics

 Tradition suggests that the first program in a new language should print the words “Hello, world!” on the screen.
 In Swift, this can be done in a single line:

   1. `println("Hello, world!")`